 Writes.
 Writes in LSM-trees are fast since they are always first performed in main memory (the buffer) and they are batch moved to the disk at later phases.
 Updates and inserts are treated in the same way, since they both bind a new specified value to a particular unique key in the key-value store.
 Deletes are also performed in the same way as updates (first added to buffer), but with a special marker, which denotes this record as "deleted".
 Since each level of an LSM-tree is restricted in size using thresholds, each of these operations are merged to the largest levels of the LSM-tree in a deferred and batched method.
 This process is called merging (or compaction) and is triggered when a level reaches its threshold size (capacity).
 For instance, a merge would be required when the buffer fills.

 Merging (Compaction).
 The merge process takes as input a set of sorted files and creates as output a new set of sorted files non-overlapping in key range, called a run.
 Merges may be necessary in two conditions.
-In the first condition, the current level has reached its size threshold, therefore its contents needs to be pushed to larger levels as part of the merge process to clear more space at the current level.
+In the first condition, the current level has reached its threshold size, therefore its contents needs to be pushed to larger levels as part of the merge process to clear more space at the current level.
 In the second condition, a new run is being moved into the current level which has already reached its allowed threshold of runs, and therefore any run being merged into the current level cannot simply be added, rather it must be merged with a run that is already at the current level in order to abide under the threshold.
 In this fashion, it is possible for a merge to cause a cascade of further merges through the larger levels that follow.
 Different implementations of merge may use different strategies for selecting contents (what and how much) to push into the next level.
 In this basic description, the merge pushes one run at a time between levels (select the entire contents of the current level as a run to push to the next level).
 For instance, initially a run is constructed on the data of L0 and flushed to the next level.
 If the flushed run now also causes L1 to reach its capacity threshold, then this run is sort merged with the contents of L1, forming one larger run and pushed one level larger in a cascading way.
 When data are sort-merged, deletes and updates are performed, keeping only the newest values when there are entries that modify the same key.
 This process can be seen in the figure above on the right hand side.
+Existing literautre contains several implementations of compactions such as, Optimizing Space Amplification in RocksDB and external sorting.

 Lookups.
 A single key lookup is performed first in L0, and if no match is found, this lookup is propagated to larger levels of the tree from the most recent (smallest) to the oldest (largest).
 Range queries are also evaluated against all levels of the tree.
 To avoid doing a binary search on every single run during query answering, various optimizations can be performed by maintaining auxiliary structures.
 Common ones are: fence pointers and Bloom filters.
 Fence pointers are ranges formed by the minimum and/or maximum keys of each page (or every X pages), allowing a lookup to access only the part of a run with the range relevant to the target key.
 Stricly speaking, when we use leveling merge policy, for fence pointers we only need either the minimum or maximum, since all key ranges are sorted and non-overlapping within a level.
 Bloom filters on the other hand are used to speed up single key searches: if the bloom filter on a run returns false for a given target key, we don’t need to search that run for the target key.
 Some implementations elect to rebuild these optimizations in memory at every database startup, while other implementations keep these auxiliary structures persisted to disk and load them into memory as needed.